LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/LiveEngage App.md

 ## Supported Capabilities
 The app supports both iPhone and iPad and is optimized for their screen sizes.
 Agents can use the app to complete basic conversation with consumers including:
-- accepting new conversations when they are online
+- Accepting new conversations when they are online
-- manage the list of conversations
+- Manage the list of conversations
-- transfer to another skill or to a specific agent
+- Transfer to another skill or to a specific agent
-- close conversations
+- Close conversations
-- return conversation to the queue
+- Return conversation to the queue
-- use predefined content and share images whilst in a coversation
+- Use predefined content and share images whilst in a coversation
-- use of secure forms
+- Use of secure forms
 - Agent managers can review conversations of their team, and filter by status or specific agent.
 - Managers can join conversations to actively participate.